- Before 1500 BCE

 In-depth analyses of specific patrons, artists, and cities are carried out online.
 Milan receives little attention in the gallery, but numerous works of art from the powerful court are featured in the virtual exhibition.
 Seven pages from a manuscript commissioned by Cardinal Bessarion (Antiphonal of Cardinal Bessarion [1455–63]) are also illustrated on the website.
 A prominent Greek cleric and associate of multiple popes, Bessarion was a leading supporter of humanistic studies.
 It would be possible to include all of the pages from his manuscript in a gallery, as they are no longer bound; but such a display would be rather redundant.
 The virtual setting gives scholars the opportunity to examine numerous pages in order to draw conclusions about a full commission.

 The courts of northern Italy are an important part of Renaissance art, but with so many patrons, artists, and cities it is difficult to accurately represent their contributions in a small-scale exhibition.
 Combining a gallery show with a larger online exhibition was an ingenious way of approaching this challenging task.
 The digital realm is ideal for experimentation and collaboration between international institutions.
 Even without the website, Renaissance Splendors stands on its own as a valuable and effective presentation of courtly art.
-Keene successfully distilled a complex topic to its essential components.
+Keene and Platts successfully distilled a complex topic to its essential components.
 By focusing on manuscripts, he was able to showcase the wealth of objects in the Getty’s permanent collection while highlighting crucial characteristics of these powerful centers of artistic production.

 Adjunct Lecturer, Department of Art History, UCLA